cychitivav/cv/README.md

 If you want to develop locally, you need to install:

 - [TeX Live](https://www.tug.org/texlive/) - A TeX distribution to compile the project. (`sudo apt install texlive`)
-- Indentation plugin for your editor of choice. (`sudo apt install texlive-latex-utils`)
+- Indentation plugin for your editor of choice. (`sudo apt install texlive-extra-utils`)
 - Fontawesome package for LaTeX. (`sudo apt install texlive-fonts-extra`)